• Home (current)

 Consanguinity Test

-This test analyzes an individual's genome file to identify “Runs of Homozygosity” (ROH), which are stretches of identical genetic sequences inherited from both parents.
+This test analyses an individual's genome file to identify “Runs of Homozygosity” (ROH), which are stretches of identical genetic sequences inherited from both parents.
 Longer and more frequent ROH indicate that the parents share a recent common ancestor, suggesting they are closely related.

 Discover - “Are your parents related?”